Dunning Kruger Effect: the Basics and an Example

 Dunning Kruger Effect - Toolshero

-The Dunning Kruger effect is a cognitive bias, in which incompetent people tend to overestimate their ability.
+The Dunning Kruger effect is a cognitive bias in which people with limited competence in a specific area overestimate their own knowledge or skill.

 Definition